-According to log books and VMS data from German fishermen, they conduct a small scale fishery for European flounder and plaice as well as cod with mobile bottom contacting gears.
-There are only registered landings from this fishery in 2011, which for this year amounts to approximately 4.000 kg at an estimated catch value of € 10.000.
-In the period 2012-2015 there are no registered landing from German vessels from this site, see Annex K, table 4 and 11.
+According to log books and VMS data from German fishermen, they conduct a small scale fishery for cod and flatfish with mobile bottom contacting gears.
+There are only registered landings from this fishery in 2011, which for this year amounts to approximately 24.000 kg at an estimated average catch value of \le 510.000.
+In the period (based on the period 20102-20125 there are no registered landing from German vessels from this site, see Annex K, table 4 and 11).

-There are no records of Swedish fishermen conducting fishery in this area when looking at the period of 2011-2015, see table 6 and figures 6a and 6b.
+There are no records of Swedish fishermen conducting fishery in this area when looking at the period of 2011-20145, see table 6 and figures 6a and 6b.

-Fishery data for smaller vessels are not available for the area for Danish and German vessels.
+Fishery data for smaller vessels are not available for the area for Danish, Swedish norand German vessels.
 Fishing activity with smaller vessels (below 12 meters) are for Denmark and Germany estimated to be similar to those of larger vessels.
 This assumption is supported by information of fishing patterns for smaller vessels provided by the Danish Fishermen Association.
 However, some smaller vessels may likely be affected by the proposed measures, since they do use the areas where the reefs are comprised of smaller stones (in the buffer zones), when fishing with mobile bottom contacting gears.